kbseah/phyloblitz/README.md

 ## TODO

- * Investigate effect of dv cutoff values and clustering methods
+ - [ ] Investigate effect of dv cutoff values and clustering methods
- * Can we set thresholds more naturally by bootstrapping read metrics from mapping steps?
+ - [ ] Can we set thresholds more naturally by bootstrapping read metrics from mapping steps?
+ - [ ] Check if lr:hq mode is better for Q20 ONT reads than map:ont
- * Report metrics into a user-friendly file like phyloFlash:
+ - [ ] Report metrics into a user-friendly file like phyloFlash
-     * Numbers of reads mapped and taxonomic summary
+     - [x] Numbers of reads mapped and taxonomic summary
-     * Assembled sequences, top hits, and respective read coverage and cluster metrics (plus heuristic assembly quality score)
+     - [x] Assembled sequences, top hits, and respective read coverage and cluster metrics (plus heuristic assembly quality score)
+     - [ ] Link SILVA record by accession
+     - [ ] Percentage sequence ID (using vsearch metric?)

 ## Citations